ph-webdev/.github/profile/README.md

 # PH Web Dev

-Repositories in this organisation is not open source.
+Repositories in this organisation are not open source.
 Do not reproduce or distribute without permission.